Hans Globke: Post-war period

-Immediately after the war, his close friend Herbert Engelsing and friends from the Catholic church helped to promote Globke to the British, ensuring his political survival.
+Immediately after the war, his close friend Herbert Engelsing and friends from the Catholic Church helped to promote Globke to the British, ensuring his political survival.
 Although the British had doubts, the need for Globke's expertise after the war became so great that they were willing to take a chance in employing him in the drafting of election law.
 Once freed from British obligation on 1 July 1946, he was appointed as the city treasurer in Aachen, a position he held for three years.
 In August 1946, he was called to testify at the Nuremberg trials.
-Globke submitted an affadavit to the International Military Tribunal on the annexation of the French territories after the German victory in 1940.
-The quality and quantity of his testimony, showing he had nothing to hide, helped Globkes reputation.
+Globke submitted an affidavit to the International Military Tribunal on the annexation of the French territories after the German victory in 1940.
+The quality and quantity of his testimony, showing he had nothing to hide, helped Globke's reputation.

 During the process of denazification, Globke stated that he had been part of the resistance against National Socialism, and was therefore classified by the Arbitration Chamber on 8 September 1947 in Category V: Persons Exonerated.